SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation.md

 »⟮c205;An inflectional morpheme⟯« ⟮indicates⟯ ⟮one or more ＿grammemes＿⟯.
 »⟮c208;The stem⟯« is ⟮＿the morpheme＿⟯ that is ⟮commonly used⟯ as ⟮a starting point for ＿inflection＿⟯.
 »⟮c212;An invariable/invariant word⟯« is a word that ⟮cannot be ＿inflected＿⟯.
-»⟮c214;An inflectional category⟯« is ⟮＿a sm grammatical feature＿⟯ (typically) ⟮indicated via ＿inflection＿⟯.
+»⟮c214;An inflectional category⟯« is ⟮＿a sm grammic feature＿⟯ (typically) ⟮indicated via ＿inflection＿⟯.

 #### declension and conjugation